nexiality/documentation/commands/image/compare(baseline,actual).md

 ### Description
-This command compares 2 images (`baseline` and `actual`), and the result as the basis of PASS/FAIL for this command.
+This command compares 2 images (`baseline` and `actual`), and if the two images are different, then the resulted difference is highlighted with Rectangle in a new image in output folder and link is given in the screenshot column as `image diff` with FAIL for this command.<br>
+Color for highlighting difference can be specified by [`nexial.imageDiffColor`](../../systemvars/index#nexial.imageDiffColor).<br>
 The comparison uses [`nexial.imageTolerance`](../../systemvars/index#nexial.imageTolerance)` as variance for the comparison.

-User can use  command [`saveDiff(baseline,actual)`](saveDiff(baseline,actual)) which adds extra feature where difference of two image is highlighted in new image.

 ### Parameters
 - **baseline** \- the full path of the expected image to compare.